Love Yourself in Seoul

 Love Yourself in Seoul (Korean: 러브 유어셀프 인 서울), also known as BTS World Tour: Love Yourself in Seoul, is a concert film by South Korean boy band BTS.
-The film takes place during August 26, 2018, show of the band's Love Yourself Tour at Seoul Olympic Stadium in Seoul, South Korea.
-Its distribution is handled by Fathom Events and Pathé Live.
+It takes place during the August 26, 2018, show of the band's Love Yourself Tour at Seoul Olympic Stadium in Seoul, South Korea.
+Distribution was handled by Fathom Events and Pathé Live.

-It was released on January 26, 2019, for one day only in 102 countries around the world.
-Due to popular demand it re-entered theaters in select countries on February 9 and 10, 2019.
+The film was given a one-day-only release in 102 countries worldwide, on January 26, 2019.
+Due to popular demand, it returned to theaters in select territories on February 9 and 10.

 Background and release

 The film was first announced on December 13, 2018, on Twitter through BTS' official account.
 It was revealed that 42 cameras were used to shoot the film and that it was co-produced by Big Hit Entertainment and CJ CGV Screen X. The film was available in 2D and ScreenX formats.

 Tickets went on sale on December 18.
 The trailer for the film was released the following day.

 Described by Pathé Live as the "widest worldwide release ever," Love Yourself in Seoul was released in 4,100 cinemas around the world.
 It is 113 minutes long and upon release day trended worldwide.

 Two cities in Russia, Makhachkala, Dagestan and Grozny, Chechnya, banned the film from being released after people protested it online due to "over-the-top immoral behavior" as they believed BTS showcased homosexual behavior.
 They made no further comment afterward.